Mission Statement

 —Hosseini, Rasmussen, and Resnik; Accountability in Research2

-This is the general view of numerous academic publishing organizations, including but not limited to the Committee on Publication Ethics (COPE)3, the International Committee of Medical Journal Editors (ICMJE)4, and the World Association of Medical Editors (WAME)5.
-The consensus extends to publishers themselves, including Elsevier6, the Institute of Electrical and Electronics Engineers (IEEE)7, Science8, Springer9, Taylor and Francis10, and Wiley11.
+This is the general view of numerous academic publishing organizations, including but not limited to the Committee on Publication Ethics (COPE)3, the Council of Science Editors4, the International Committee of Medical Journal Editors (ICMJE)5, and the World Association of Medical Editors (WAME)6.
+The consensus extends to scientific associations, such as the Institute of Electrical and Electronics Engineers (IEEE)7, the Institute of Physics (IOP)8, and the Society of Photo-Optical Instrumentation Engineers (SPIE)9, and to publishers themselves, including Elsevier10, Frontiers11, the Multidisciplinary Digital Publishing Institute (MDPI)12, the Public Library of Science (PLoS)13, Sage14, Science15, Springer16, Taylor and Francis17, and Wiley18.
 These organizations also agree that if authors use AI systems to help write their manuscripts, that usage of AI must be declared in the manuscript itself.

 Because NLP systems may be used in ways that may not be obvious to the reader, researchers should disclose their use of such systems and indicate which parts of the text were written or co-written by an NLP system.